 The Musk Ox Farm can only be visited on a tour.
 Advance reservations are recommended.
 Tours last 45 minutes and typically run from 10 am to 5 pm.
-The cost of admission is $11 for adults and $5 for children 5 to 17.
 For updated information and to schedule your tour, visit the official website.

 HOW TO GET HERE: The Musk Ox Farm is located very close to AK-1.
 Two miles north of Palmer, take Archie Road.
 The farm is located at 12850 E Archie Road.

 PLANNING YOUR TIME: A visit here lasts about one hour.